jcampbell05/RxChef/README.md

 }
 ```

-You may have noticed that in this example its called `subscribeNext` rather than `forEach`, why this is will be explained later.
+You may have noticed that in this example its called `subscribeNext` rather than `forEach`, why this is will be explained later. __Streams__ allow us to process a sequence of events *if* and *when* they happen, which make async programming especially easy to deal with.

-ED: Simplify this explanation.

 ## Operators